Image relevance check

 Timing read

-Plan for 15 minutes of prep and 2 hours of cook time.
-The key middle cue is: Add soy sauce, dark soy sauce, and water.
+Plan for 15 minutes prep and 2 hours cooking.
+Midway check: Add soy sauce, dark soy sauce, and water.

 Flavor logic